Complete cancer care without delay

 Leading chemotherapy experts here to support you

-Your oncologist may recommend chemotherapy as part of your cancer treatment options for several reasons.
+There are lots of different chemotherapy drugs and they all work in a similar way.
+Your consultant may recommend chemotherapy as part of your cancer treatment options for several reasons.
 These include:

 - Using it as the main therapy to treat your cancer

 - To shrink a tumour before surgery or radiotherapy (neoadjuvant chemotherapy)

 - To reduce the risk of your cancer coming back after surgery or radiotherapy (adjuvant chemotherapy)

 - To make cancer cells more sensitive to radiotherapy (often called chemoradiotherapy or chemoradiation)